a3-audio/a3-system/doc/configuration/moc.md

 # A³ Motion Configuration
 ## teensy
-software/teensy/src/main.cpp << flash it on your teensy 4.1
+software/teensy/src/main.cpp << [[flashTeensy]]

-## x86-sbc
-- install a linux distro
-- clone Ambijockey repo
-	- put everything in etc to corresponding place
-	- ToDo .xinitrc is missing in the homefolder yet
-- clone MotionControllerUI repo
-	- put MotionControllerUI/moc.sh to your home directory

-#### requirements
-- python3
-- pyside6
-- python-osc

-## Start
-- login
-- startx
-- ./moc.sh

 ## Raspberry
+Rapha:

-We don't use raspberry because pyside6 is not compiled for arm at the moment.
+We don't use raspberry cause pyside6 isn't compiled for arm at the moment.
 Waiting ... and use x68-architecture instead ...

-2021-09-17 found pyside6 in aarc64 repo, installing...
+2021-09-17 found pyside6 in aarc64 repo, installing... on Raspberry 3b

-2021-09-18 it runs:
+2021-09-18 Yay it runs:

+### archlinuxarm
 install aarch64:
 https://archlinuxarm.org/platforms/armv8/broadcom/raspberry-pi-3

-ssh into your raspi, then:
+on your raspi:

 sudo useradd -m aaa
 sudo passwd aaa